-Recently, COFEPRIS issued guidelines for digital advertising that apply to any product subject to be monitored/approved by COFEPRIS.
-These guidelines clarify that digital advertising campaigns must be approved by COFEPRIS before being used on any digital media.
-They are required to have a community manager responsible for monitoring the content used in digital media and ensuring it complies with the approved one.
-However, these guidelines do not provide clear, specific provision regarding medicinal products.
+Digital advertising campaigns must be approved by COFEPRIS before being used on any digital media; however, COFEPRIS does not provide clear, specific provisions regarding medicinal products.
 Therefore, we advise to bear in mind that:

-• The Code of Ethics & Transparency requires members to act in accordance with sound trading practices and in strict compliance with the prevailing legislation.

-The Code of GPP seeks to ensure transparency in the promotion of medicines and compliance with the ethical principles and the prevailing laws and regulations.
-This Code requires that members' promotional activities directed towards consumers must be undertaken with the aim of generating a new culture in regard to rational and appropriate consumption of medicines, encouraging the guidance of healthcare professionals authorised to prescribe.
+- The Code of Ethics & Transparency requires members to act in accordance with sound trading practices and in strict compliance with the prevailing legislation. - The Code of GPP seeks to ensure transparency in the promotion of medicines and compliance with the ethical principles and the prevailing laws and regulations.
+This Code requires that members' promotional activities directed towards consumers must be undertaken with the aim of generating a new culture with regard to the rational and appropriate consumption of medicines, encouraging the guidance of healthcare professionals authorised to prescribe.

-Additionally, we recommend companies adopt the proper measures to ensure the promotion of prescription medicines through electronic means will only be accessible to healthcare professionals.
+Additionally, we recommend that companies adopt the proper measures to ensure that the promotion of prescription medicines through electronic means will only be accessible to healthcare professionals.